-It is our pleasure to continue to act as the editors for this third edition of The Structured Products Law Review.
+It is our pleasure to continue to act as the editors for this fourth edition of The Structured Products Law Review.
 Despite the significant growth of the global structured products market in recent years and the continuing evolution of the global regulatory framework, very few books on legal and regulatory issues related to structured products are available.
-Our first edition two years ago was meant to cover that gap, and we hope that this third edition will continue to further the knowledge base of legal practitioners and other structured products market participants.
+Our first edition three years ago was meant to cover that gap, and we hope that this fourth edition will continue to further the knowledge base of legal practitioners and other structured products market participants.

-For this year, we are pleased to report that this third edition adds one new jurisdiction and updates each existing geographical overview to cover its developments over the past year.
-One of the major developments, of course, has been the global covid-19 pandemic and the societal and governmental responses to that health risk.
+For this year, we are pleased to report that this fourth edition updates each existing geographical overview to cover its developments over the past year.
+One of the major developments, of course, remains the global covid-19 pandemic and the societal and governmental responses to that health risk.
 One of the more interesting effects of the pandemic for the structured products market was the intense volatility of the global stock markets in March and April 2020 as the world grappled with the new virus and its economic consequences.
-The volatility index of Chicago Board Options Exchange, known as the VIX index, reached a peak of 82.7 on 16 March 2020, which was higher than during the 2008 financial crisis and significantly higher than its long-run volatility average of approximately 20.
-This volatility resulted in substantial pricing movements in the structured products market.
-Combined with high levels of investor demand and longer marketing periods for typical structured products, and thus longer periods between the indicative pricing at launch and the final pricing at the close of the marketing, this unprecedented volatility required significant issuer and distributor efforts to appropriately price and sell structured products to those who understood the risks.
-Many transactions needed restructuring or repricing.
-At the same time, the investors saw the value of capital protection, including features such as buffers and triggers.
-The ultimate effects of this market dislocation, including any regulatory response, will take a long time to unravel.
-The near term results, however, are unambiguous: investors clearly noticed that structured products provided them with a set of investment options to capitalise on, or mitigate against, those unparalleled market conditions.
+The volatility index of Chicago Board Options Exchange, known as the VIX index, reached a peak of 82.7 on 16 March 2020, which was higher than during the 2008 financial crisis and significantly higher than its long-running volatility average of approximately 20, resulting in substantial pricing movements in the structured products market.
+While volatility has declined from this peak, the current market climate, including the war in Ukraine, high inflation and rising interest rates have resulted in increased market disruption events and related valuation issues for products linked to the affected assets.
+For example, the sanctions imposed by other nations following Russia's invasion of Ukraine produced market disruptions for indices and exchange-traded funds (ETFs) that track Russian equity securities.
+Similarly, commodity prices underwent extreme price fluctuations in response to supply fears related to the war in Ukraine and associated sanctions, leading to a rare market shutdown for nickel.
+The ultimate effects of this ongoing market dislocation, including any regulatory response, will take a long time to unravel.
+The near-term results, however, are unambiguous: investors clearly noticed that structured products provided them with a set of valuable investment options, including capital protection, to manage risk and capitalise on, or mitigate against, these unparalleled market conditions.

-For our purposes, the term structured product refers to a pre-packaged investment that combines derivatives with other financial instruments to provide a return based on the performance of one or more underlying assets, including equity securities, indices, commodities, interest rates, currencies and, in some jurisdictions, credit risks.
+For our purposes, the term 'structured product' refers to a pre-packaged investment that combines derivatives with other financial instruments to provide a return based on the performance of one or more underlying assets, including equity securities, indices, commodities, interest rates, currencies and, in some jurisdictions, credit risks.
 Typical structured products are issued as debt securities, certificates of deposit or investment certificates or units, and include embedded derivatives to provide a customised risk-return trade-off.
 Common issuers of structured products are financial institutions, other corporate issuers, special purpose vehicles and trusts.
 Structured products should not be confused with other structured finance products, which include asset-backed securities such as collateralised debt obligations and mortgage-backed securities, synthetic loans and credit derivatives such as credit default swaps.